With retailers squeezing profits and labor costs on the rise, most cookware companies are moving production overseas.

 Although All-Clad cookware is expensive, it’s absolutely worth it due to its superior performance and durability—in most cases, it will last for generations.
 Read more reviews and check the current prices on Amazon and All-Clad.com.
 Not sure which collection is right for you?
 Check out my All-Clad Buyer’s Guide.

-If you love everything about All-Clad except the price, I highly recommend Made In.
+If you love everything about All-Clad except the price, I highly recommend Heritage Steel.

-Made In is still a newcomer, yet a rising contender in the cookware market.
-With fully-clad 5ply construction and a direct-to-consumer model, it offers the heat conduction and durability of premium stainless steel cookware without the high price.
+With fully-clad 5ply construction and a direct-to-consumer model, Heritage Steel offers the heat conduction and durability of premium stainless steel cookware without the high price.

 You can buy pieces individually or as part of a complete set.
-Check it out on MadeInCookware.com or learn more in my in-depth review.
+Check it out on HeritageSteel.us or learn more in my in-depth review.

-Lodge cookware comes in a multitude of sizes and shapes with the choice of seasoned or enameled cast iron, depending on your preference.
-You can find Lodge cookware on Amazon or in stores like Crate and Barrel and Sur La Table.
+Smithey is available on Smithey.com, and you can find Lodge cookware on Amazon or in stores like Crate and Barrel and Sur La Table.

 Although I believe the top-performing non-stick cookware is not made in the USA, Nordic Ware is the best American-made non-stick option.
 You can learn more about it on Amazon or NordicWare.com.